 Everything from cooking and cleaning to finances and even self-care — my main goal right now is to do as much as I can, as well as I can, in as little time as possible!

-Maybe that means only vacuuming once a week (or once a month) and using a few disinfectant wipes to “clean” the bathroom.
+Only vacuuming once a week (or once a month) and using a few disinfectant wipes to “clean” the bathroom.

-Maybe that means scheduling frozen pizza and takeout for 2 meals a week to allow more time for other activities.
+Scheduling frozen pizza and takeout for 2 meals a week to allow more time for other activities.

-Maybe it means ignoring the weeds for a few weeks and not planting a vegetable garden next spring.
+Ignoring the weeds for a few weeks and not planting a vegetable garden next spring.

-Maybe it means not sorting your laundry or not putting out holiday decorations this year.
+Not sorting your laundry or not putting out holiday decorations this year.

 Related post for anyone striving for good enough: